schellenberg/computerscience20/docs/_sources/Python/Functions/MicrobitFunctions.rst.txt

 An Accelerometer Fruitful Function
 ----------------------------------

 Let's adapt the code above to use a fruitful function.
-We will make a function called ``horizontal_tilt()`` that returns either "left", "right", or None.
+We will make a function called ``horizontal_tilt()`` that returns either "left", "right", or "flat".

 .. code-block:: python